vedika48/Immersive-Learning-Platform/README.md

-# Immersive-Learning-Platform
+# 3Ducate - Immersive-Learning-Platform
-This Immersive Learning platform has a cutting-edge, interactive approach to language education.
-A unique combination of 3D environments and advanced speech recognition technology ensures that students have an engaging and effective learning experience.
+ • Developed an interactive web platform called "3Ducate," which promotes experiential learning through interactive 3-D models.
+ • Implemented voice-driven lessons and quizzes using the Web Speech API that provide instant feedback, and NLP for conversation, helping users interact naturally.